MuntashirAkon/AppManager/README.md

     ./gradlew assembleDebug
     ```

+### Contributing
+You are welcome contribute to App Manager (also known as, AM)!
+This doesn't mean that you need coding skills.
+You can help AM by creating helpful issues, attending discussions, improving documentations and translations, adding unrecognised libraries or ad/tracking signatures, reviewing the source code as well as reporting security vulnerabilities.
+But if you are going to contribute to AM with your coding skills, please read the following:
+- If you're going to implement or work on any specific feature, please inform me before doing so.
+Due to the complex nature of the project, integrating a new feature could be challenging.
+- You're absolutely welcome to fix issues or mistakes but AM's code base changes a lot in almost every day.
+Therefore, if you are requested to make changes in your pull request but fail to address them within 2 (two) days, your pull request may be closed depending on the importance of the request.
+This instruction will be removed once AM's code base becomes stable.

+**Note:** Repositories located in sites other than GitHub are currently considered mirrors and PR/MR submitted there will not be accepted.
+Instead, you can submit patches (as `.patch` files) via email attachment.
+My email address is muntashirakon [at] riseup [dot] net.
+But beware that such emails may be publicly accessible in future.

 ### Credits and Libraries
 A list of credits and libraries are available in the **About** section of the app.